Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-expboard/README.md

 ## Overview

-Checks the health and running status of all fans on a Huawei OceanStor Dorado storage system via the REST API (`/fan` endpoint).
-Alerts when any fan reports a non-normal health or running state.
-Reports the run level (low, normal, high) per fan.
+Checks the health and running status of all expansion boards on a Huawei OceanStor Dorado storage system via the REST API (`/expboard` endpoint).
+Alerts when any board reports a non-normal state.

 **Important Notes:**